lvrg12/Emergency-Viz/README.md

 ### Time-series graph

+There are two time-series graphs that show the overall trend of the sentiment analysis and the amount of messages posted.

 ### Choropleth Map
 To be able to visualize the geographical distribution of the users a choropleth map was used.
 This map was divided in 19 neighborhoods.
 Each neighborhood is color coded by a gradient which encodes either the sentiment score average or the amount of earthquake-related messages within that area.
 There is one big map which shows the overall results among all the resource categories and 4 smaller maps that show the values for that specific resource category.
 Those smaller visualize the water-related, food-related, health-related, and electricity-related messages.
 All the maps are also affected by the time slider located at the top of the page.
 That is a double slider and it is used to set the time range of the data the user wants to view.
 A screenshot of the demo is shown below.